paxdotdev/pax/lab-journal-zb.md

 * Stumbled a bit over the linearGradient API, inherits same challenges & tech debt as Color API, addressable with general color API refactor
 * Writing nested literals, e.g. the Vec<Panel> in pax-example/lib.rs, in Rust is clumsy.
 Maybe we could create a `paxel!()` macro, which handles e.g. Numeric and % => Size::Percent?
 * Found myself wanting Groups to be sized for layout (ended up using Frames instead, despite knowledge of clipping penalty / overhead).
 Revisit the constraint / decision for Groups to be None-sized

+#### Jul 11
+Notes from Warfa:
+1) The image issue was that path under-specified

+Ok

+2) I had to remove the option from style_link cause couldn't wrap nested struct in an option easily

+Probably the same issue as "cannot yet use enum literals in PAXEL."  (so cannot use Some(...))

+3) when I added stacker to lib, ran into the same import issue with built-ins for Numeric/Size and the re-exports of them by stacker.
+Solved this by removing Numeric & Size from the built-ins.
+But a real solution would be to add proper dedupe logic.
+Wasn't immediately obvious if we should just use type name to dedupe.

+Probably due to different apparent import paths for the aliased pax_lang::... import vs. the pax_runtime_api::... import, both pointing to the same struct
+Using the `import_path` discovered dynamically in our hard-coded list, instead of using `pax_runtime_api::Numeric` in the hard-coded list, for example, is probably a suitable approach

+4) Hit a bug when using the stacker horizontally with text.
+Realized I had somehow lost absolute positioning on the native layer.
+Fixed it and finished navbar

+Ok

+5) Converted for loop to a stacker for the panels.

+Ok

+6) I hit a bug where we constantly sending text updates patches.
+Not sure what the issue is yet but you can see it in console.log

+Two separate issues:
+ - 1. in the absence of a proper DAG for dirty-watching, Repeat destroys and creates its child elements each frame (expected behavior, if unideal)
+ - 2. apparently there's a bug hampering proper deletion / creation in some cases.

+First approach, ultimately shelved: set up a proper equality check in Repeat before churning elements, as the existing Rc::ptr_eq was not working.
+This required deriving `Eq` and `PartialEq` for every pax type, which was a rabbit hole.
+Discarded this approach fairly quickly, hard-coding a "dirty = true" on each tick in Repeat until we have the dirty-DAG

+Observations: id_chains seem malformed, e.g. several `[0]`s and several cases where multiple levels of chaining are expected but not presented (e.g. just `[11]`, not `[1, 11]` or similar.)
+    Seems plausible that this is some sort of off-by-one error when constructing the ID chain, e.g. missing a level of recursion, or otherwise faulty logic somewhere in the very old `instance_registry` logic.
+Approach: get bug into a state reproducible on macos, so that a debugger can be attached
+Hypothesis: this is a different manifestation of the same bug already observed on macOS:
+    "0.5.0 bug: repeated native elements aren't destroyed" Thus, will chase down "repeated native elements aren't destroyed" with a debugger and see if that fixes (or if I can otherwise thus gain insights into) the deletion bug observed on web

+Observations:
+ - InstanceRegistry#register, #deregister, and #instance_map might all be dead code, as nothing ever reads them.
+ - If the above is true, it seems the mechanism used by Repeat to unmount elements is a no-op.
+   This handily explains some (all?) of the broken behavior we are seeing: Repeat is incorrectly / partially destroying elements.
+    Either we need to update the 'hydrated node expansion' logic in the engine core to be aware of the adjustments made by Repeat, or we need to update Repeat's (and Conditional's?) deletion logic to be more mindful
+   - Note: Conditional doesn't use this mechanism at all; it uses a "double buffer" approach, with one empty children buffer and one many-children buffer.
+ - Further investigation: instance_registry#instance_map seems to be used as an Rc safety-net, ensuring the count of the Rc will always be at least 1.
+Removing from instance_registry allows the Rc to be cleaned up, "garbage collected," so its use is valid in this context.

+Perhaps: we need to _mark for removal_ at the _end of the frame_ (or even the beginning of next frame), instead
+         of deleting on the spot.
+This may be necessary to allow full clean-up throughout the tick lifecycle!

+Findings in progress:
+ - Repeat + element deletion simply isn't implemented;
+   - Repeat's element deletion system is similar to Conditional's, with the key difference that conditional keeps track of a static subtree of rendernodes for each branch true/false, simply routing rendering into the correct subtree based on the conditional expression Repeat, on the other hand, destroys and createes new elements to map to underlying data.
+        Specifically, the vestigial InstanceRegistry logic surrounding mounting was not updated to be aware of id_chains.